-Future Impacts of Accounting Pronouncements-The Town has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 87, Leases, No. 99, Omnibus 2022, effective for the year ending December 31, 2022, No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending December 31, 2023, No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, and No. 101, Compensated Absences, effective for the year ending December 31, 2024.
-The Town is, therefore, unable to disclose the impact that adopting GASB Statements No. 87, 94, 96, 99, 100 and 101 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The Town has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; No. 96, Subscription-Based Information Technology Arrangements; and No. 99, Omnibus 2022, effective for the year ending December 31, 2023, and No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62; and No. 101, Compensated Absences, effective for the year ending December 31, 2024.
+The Town is, therefore, unable to disclose the impact that adopting GASB Statements No. 94, 96, 99, 100 and 101 will have on its financial position and results of operations when such statements are adopted.